-Sonoran Institute is committed to leading the continued restoration of the Santa Cruz River, our jewel in the desert, and we want everybody in our region to join us.
+Sonoran Institute is leading the continued restoration of the Santa Cruz River, our jewel in the desert, and we want everybody in our region to join us.

 Whether you live in the San Rafael Valley, Ambos Nogales, the Tohono O’odham Nation, Tucson, or Marana, this is your river—if we don’t work together to protect it, it could disappear.

 The Santa Cruz River and the aquifer lying beneath it have provided life-sustaining water to humans for more than 12,000 years.
 Climate aridification and a century of overuse had largely depleted the aquifer of groundwater and dried up the Santa Cruz River.
 Since the 1970s, however, wastewater effluent has been the source of water in two perennially flowing stretches of the river and was of exceedingly poor quality.

 Fortunately, recent river revitalization initiatives have prompted these wastewater treatment plants to make massive technological upgrades, resulting in the return of clean water—bringing with it the plants and animals that depend on it.
 The Santa Cruz River can continue to be restored to the vitality of its past to once again support the people, agriculture, and nature of our region.
 Through our dedication and your support, the river will be a ribbon of life again—refreshing and welcoming in an arid landscape.